 There is a widespread phenomenon of children at risk of losing their heritage language competence after enrolling in the school system and learning English.
 At home, parents and other family members play a major role in maintaining and developing the first language.
 Using the native language at home is not always easy, but the efforts will reap great benefits, and it is very important that parents are aware of them so they can make better language choices at home (learn more about the benefits of bilingualism).
-It is crucial for children to receive enough comprehensible input in the first language to maintain and further develop it, since children will have more exposure to English outside of home than to their first or heritage language.
-Parents can help their children maintain their first language and culture at home while, at the same time, incorporate the elements of the new language (English) and culture into their life.
-Parents should also seek other community resources and expose their child to their first language outside of home, in social settings, as often as possible.
+It is crucial for children to receive enough comprehensible input in the first language to maintain and further develop it, since children will have more exposure to English outside of the home than to their first or heritage language.
+Parents can help their children maintain their first language and culture at home while, at the same time, incorporating the elements of the new language (English) and culture into their life.
+Parents should also seek other community resources and expose their child to their first language outside of the home, in social settings, as often as possible.
 Parents and teachers should also talk to the children about role models in their own cultures that they can learn from.
 Each culture has great heroes that help shape the mindset of its members.
 Parents should also consider reading to their children in their first language from an early age.
 Literacy skills development in the native language should start early and at home.
 All this takes strength and it can be challenging, but it is also worth the effort.

-Bolger, P. & Zapata, G. (2011).
+- Bolger, P. & Zapata, G. (2011).
 Psycholinguistic approaches to language processing in heritage speakers.
 Heritage Language Journal.
 8 (1).

 - Callahan, L. (2010).
 U.S. Latinos’ use of written Spanish: realities and aspirations.
 Heritage Language Journal.
 7 (1).

 - Dominguez, L. (2009).
 Charting the route of bilingual development: contributions from heritage speakers’ early acquisition.
 International Journal of Bilingualism.
 13 (2).
 P. 271-287.

 - Lai Yung Tung, C. (2009).
-Language maintenance and language loss in first language.
+Language maintenance and language loss in the first language.
 U.S.-China Foreign Language.
 7(7), 10-16.

 - Ovando, C. and Combs, M. (2006).
 Bilingual and ESL Classrooms.
 New York, NY: McGraw Hill.

 - Proctor, C., August, D., Carlo, M., & Barr, C. (2010).
 Language Maintenance versus Language of Instruction: Spanish Reading Development among Latino and Latina Bilingual Learners.
 Journal of Social Issues, 66 (1), 79-94.

 - Rothman, J. (2009).
 Understanding the nature and outcomes of early bilingualism: Romance languages as heritage languages.
 International Journal of Bilingualism.
 13(2), 155-163.

 - Tran, V. (2010).
 English gain vs. Spanish loss?
-Language assimilation among second generation Latinos in young adulthood.
+Language assimilation among second-generation Latinos in young adulthood.
 Social Forces.
 89 (1), 257-284.